ucu-computer-science/UCU_Linux_Club/CONTRIBUTING.md

 ## What help we need?
 - suggestions for next semester & future in general
 - better presentations format
-- translation all materials to English
+- translation of all materials to English
 - interesting tasks for lessons
 - interesting and **useful** hometasks